Why we exist

-Our story so far…
+Our UK story so far…

-We believe literacy is the pathway to young people reaching their full potential.
+Literacy is the pathway to young people reaching their full potential.

 “Reading skills are the key determining factor for a child’s future academic success and reaching their full potential”